 Garlic Growers' Exchange

-spade and lift the bulb.
-Brush off the dirt, and lay out to
+now and are on to the curing stage.
+Brush off the dirt, and lay the

-dry in a cool spot on newspaper.
-If you are growing more than
+bulbs out to dry in a cool spot on newspaper.
+If you are

 And...if you are donating some of your garlic to the Calgary

-Horticultural Society's Exchange (see below), we will be delighted
+Horticultural Society's garlic event (see below), we will be

 GARLIC FAIR 2017.
 JOIN THE EXCHANGE!